 ATA Carnet's - A passport for goods

-Attending exhibitions or trade shows can be a fantastic way of showcasing your business.
-They allow your branding, products and services to reach thousands of people interested in your industry from across the world, and after years of living in an online world, meeting people in person has an even greater impact.
+Attending exhibitions or trade shows can be a fantastic way to showcase your business.
+They allow your branding, products, and services to reach thousands of people interested in your industry from across the world, and after years of living in an online world, meeting people in person has an even greater impact.

-Although impactful, exhibition costs can escalate, from booking the stand to the design of the booth to then shipping the goods to site, it’s good to know money can be saved on VAT, duty and customs clearance through using an ATA Carnet.
+Although impactful, exhibition costs can escalate, from booking the stand to the design of the booth to then shipping the goods to the site, it’s good to know money can be saved on VAT, duty and customs clearance by using an ATA Carnet.

 What is an ATA Carnet?